tomtidswell/sei-pacman/README.md

+<img src="assets/pacman-sprite.png" width="30" alt="pacman"><img src="assets/inky.gif" width="30" alt="ghost"><img src="assets/pinky.gif" width="30" alt="ghost"><img src="assets/blinky.gif" width="30" alt="ghost"><img src="assets/clyde.gif" width="30" alt="ghost">

 # Pacman

-<img src="assets/pacman-sprite.png" width="30" alt="pacman"><img src="assets/inky.gif" width="30" alt="ghost"><img src="assets/pinky.gif" width="30" alt="ghost"><img src="assets/blinky.gif" width="30" alt="ghost"><img src="assets/clyde.gif" width="30" alt="ghost">

 **My take on the classic pacman arcade game.**

 This project was a challenge set by our General Assembly tutor whilst I was studying there.
 Check out the [brief we were set](pac-man.md).
 This was a solo project so all the work you see documented here is my own.
 The [first version](#v1.0) of this app was created in one week.
-I have been working on a version 2 on an ad-hoc basis, but this is still in progress.
+I have been working on a version 2 on an ad-hoc basis since I finished my course but this is still in progress.

 ![Pacman - start](assets/screenshots/start.gif)